 Our BSL3 is equipped with a workstation specifically designed for automated drug screening on cell-based assays

 - A Zephyr multichannel liquid handler with 96-and 384-well capabilities for performing accurately and efficiently plate preparation, replication or reformatting, serial dilutions and cell based assays.

 - A Biotek plate washer.

-- An Envision Multilabel reader.
-This is a fast and effective reader that can accommodate a wide range of mirror modules and filters to enable a variety of detection approaches based on fluorescence Intensity, luminescence and absorbance.
+- An Envision Multilabel reader (Perkin Elmer).
+This fast and effective reader can accommodate a wide range of mirror modules and filters for a variety of detection approaches based on fluorescence, luminescence and absorbance.

-- A Twister II Microplate Handler with multiple instrument capability and integral plate and tip storage capacity.
+- A Twister II Microplate Handler with multiple instrument capability, integral plate and tip storage capacity.

 - A microplate incubator LiCONiC STX44 (2 racks for a capacity of 44 microplates)

 The workstation is supported by iLinkPro, a robust and easy to use control software that connects all the instruments to set up a fully automated assay system.